December 2007

 IN MY SO OH SO LIMITED EXPERIENCE, VIETNAMESE ARE CERTAINLY NOT BACKWARD ABOUT COMING FORWARD, TO ABUSE AN OLD CLICHE.
 I have been approached by Vietnamese girls in Vietnam itself, approached by Vietnamese girls on the Internet, and even cold called by at least one particular persistant girl, who found my number at the bottom of this very webpage.
 Most people would consider listing your cellphone number on the Internet a dumb idea, but I believe in openness and transparency, and besides, what's the worst that can happen -- someone might bug you on the phone?
 Ever heard of call screening?
 I hardly ever pick up the phone anyway, when it is coming from an unknown number.
 One of the few times I did pick up an unknown call, I was at that aforementioned singing job in Tokyo, up in the clouds, when this girl with a south-east Asian girl came on and said hello.
 I thought it was the girl I had met in Vietnam at the start of this adventure, but her accent sounded different.
 I asked her why she was calling me.
 "Do you like Vietnam girl?" she asked, but it sounded like: D'you like Vitnam girl?
 "Do you want marry Vitnam girl?"

 "Sorry I have got to work," I said, which was true -- my shift was about to begin.
 But I was kind of a bit astounded, by the lengths some Vietnamese girls will go to, to find a foreign boyfriend or husband.
+I mean, did she think I was just going to agree to marry her right there on the phone, without even seeing a picture?
+Did she think I was that easy?
+Anyway, it was kind of cute of her to try!

-In his classic tale of tropical love which never had the chance to bud, Ted Guhl wrote (Situation background -- He is still getting carted around by the cyclo driver who befriended him at the start of the story, having made that fundamental tourist mistake, of ever giving those vultures the time of day): "Half way back to my hotel, a motor bike pulled up alongside and slowed to match our pace.
+In his classic tale of hot tropical love which never had the chance to bud, Ted Guhl wrote (Situation background -- He is still getting carted around by the cyclo driver who befriended him at the start of the story, having made that fundamental tourist mistake, of ever giving those vultures the time of day): "Half way back to my hotel, a motor bike pulled up alongside and slowed to match our pace.
 On it were two attractive young women, perhaps in their twenties.
 The driver had a charming smile, full of playful energy.
 The rider, who looked a bit younger, was willowy, with dark hair and deep, searching eyes.

 "'Hello,' the driver shouted, 'where you come from?'